levindoneto/Digital_Circuits/README.md

 # SomeDigitalCircuits
-Digital Circuits made for some exercises for the Digital Circuits Course of Me Salva!
-Platform.
-The circuits were made in Logisim.
+Digital Circuits made for some exercises of the Digital Circuits Course of the Brazilian platform [Me Salva!](https://mesalva.com/engenharia/eng-eletrica/circuitos-digitais).
+The circuits have been implemented on Logisim.

 ## Implemented Circuits